-If you were involved in a truck accident, you might be eligible to receive compensation for your pain and suffering.
-The damages paid to accident victims are largely meant to compensate you for your physical, mental, and financial losses.
+If you were involved in a truck accident in Frisco, Texas, or other surrounding Texas cities, you might be eligible to receive compensation for your pain and suffering.
+The damages paid to accident victims of personal injuries are largely meant to compensate you for your physical, mental, and financial losses.
 Certain damages may be awarded as a way of punishing the reckless offender, though.

-Types of Recoverable Damages in Frisco After a Truck Accident
+Types of Recoverable Damages in Frisco TX After a Truck Accident

 Damages are not uniformly awarded to victims.
 They are meant to reflect your unique hardships by design while also accounting for the contributing circumstances that led to your accident.
 Generally, the more severe your losses are, the more compensation you may be eligible to receive.